-Made with raw cashews and red bell pepper, this vegan cheddar cheesy dip or sauce is an irresistible treat.
+Made with raw cashews and red bell pepper, this cheesy-flavored vegan cheddar spread or sauce is an irresistible treat.
 Used in either way (or as a spread), it packs a flavorful punch.

 Though there’s no actual vegan cheese used here, the combination of cashews, red bell pepper, nutritional yeast, and smoky seasonings gives this a delicious, cheddar cheese-like flavor and texture.

-As a dip or spread: It’s fantastic on sliced fresh baguette, bruschetta, or whole-grain-crackers.
+- As a spread or dip: It’s fantastic on sliced fresh baguette, bruschetta, or whole-grain-crackers.
 It’s also great with an array of raw vegetables, especially celery, cauliflower, broccoli, and Belgian endive.
 And it’s so quick and easy to prepare.

 Though sautéing a bell pepper doesn’t take much time or effort, this recipe offers the option of using a red bell pepper from a jar if you prefer.

 The barbecue seasoning will add a nice smoky flavor without spiciness, but if you do want to kick the smokiness up a notch, use the smoked paprika rather than the sweet paprika option.
 The nutritional yeast adds to the cheesy flavor.